Skincare Routine: What’s the Correct Order for Your Skincare Products?

 Help keep the skin hydrated and regenerating while you are sleeping with a night cream.
 The Elucent Anti Ageing Night Moisturiser, contains AHAs (8%) to help increase dead skin cell turnover, while vitamins B3 and E moisturise and help visibly improve texture and tone.
 There’s also the Elucent Even Tone Night Moisturiser with emblica fruit extract and safflower seed oil to help brighten and hydrate.

-Hand Cream and Body Cream
+Body Cream

 Finally, don’t forget your hands or the rest of your body!
 The Elucent Anti Ageing Body Moisturiser has AHAs (12%) to remove dead skin cells, while vitamins B3 and E lock in moisture.